-You can find details about groundwater in your local area by visiting the Watershed Information and Conservation Council (WICC) website Opens a New Window. .
+You can find more details about groundwater in your local area by visiting the Watershed Information and Conservation Council (WICC) website Opens a New Window. .
 The WICC receives on-going groundwater updates at their bi-monthly meetings.
 Check the WICC event calendar Opens a New Window. for upcoming meetings.

-New: On March 20th, Napa County Public Works will provide a Groundwater Sustainability: Annual Report – Water Year 2017 to the Board of Supervisors, along with an accompanying report the Northeast Napa Management Area: An Amendment to the 2016 Basin Analysis Report for the Napa Valley Subbasin.
+Recent: On March 20th, Napa County Public Works provided a Groundwater Sustainability: Annual Report – Water Year 2017 Opens a New Window. to the Board of Supervisors, along with an accompanying report the Northeast Napa Management Area: An Amendment to the 2016 Basin Analysis Report for the Napa Valley Subbasin Opens a New Window. .
 The 2017 Annual Report summarizes activities implemented to improve the understanding of groundwater resource conditions and actions taken to ensure groundwater sustainability.
 The Northeast Napa Report provides additional detail about conditions in a proposed Northeast Napa Management Area, and establishes additional sustainable management criteria and actions to support continued groundwater sustainability in the Napa Valley Subbasin.

 The Importance of Groundwater

 Groundwater is a vital source of water supply in Napa County.
 Residents, businesses and agriculturists rely on groundwater, as do fish, wildlife and natural habitats.
 It is essential to:

 - Preserve the quality and availability of all local and imported water supplies

 - Sustain groundwater supplies to meet future needs and availability during drought conditions